Azure-Samples/media-services-3rdparty-player-samples/src/avplayer/README.md

 ### Set up development environment

-- Install Xcode 11 + from the App Store in your Apple device.
+- Install Xcode 11 + from the App Store on your Apple device.

 ### Using sample player